zeeev/wham/README.md

 bash users:

-add the following to your bash profile
+add the following to your bash profile where "xxx" is your relative path.

     export PATH=/xxx/bamtools/include:$PATH
     export CPATH=/xxx/bamtools/lib:$CPATH